unoplatform/Uno.Themes/doc/material/material-getting-started.md

 ### Change Default Font

-By default, Uno.Material comes pre-packaged with the [Roboto](https://fonts.google.com/specimen/Roboto) font families and automatically includes them in your application.
-Upon installation of the Uno.Material package, you will have the following resources available: `MaterialLightFontFamily`, `MaterialRegularFontFamily`, and `MaterialMediumFontFamily`.
+By default, Uno Material comes pre-packaged with the [Roboto](https://fonts.google.com/specimen/Roboto) font families and automatically includes them in your application.
+Upon installation of the Uno Material package, you will have the following resources available: `MaterialLightFontFamily`, `MaterialRegularFontFamily`, and `MaterialMediumFontFamily`.

-If you would like Uno.Material to use a different font, you can override the default font families following these steps:
+If you would like Uno Material to use a different font, you can override the default font families following these steps:

 1. Add the custom font following [this guide](https://platform.uno/docs/articles/features/custom-fonts.html)
 2. In the application's **App Code Library** project (`PROJECT_NAME.csproj`), add a new Resource Dictionary named `MaterialFontsOverride.xaml`